zabszk/DnsClient/README.md

 # DnsClient
 A DNS Client library for C#.

-# Supported DNS record Types
+# Supported DNS records types
  * A
  * AAAA
  * CNAME